Museum of Archeology and Ethnology of the University of São Paulo: Mediterranean and Middle Eastern archeology

 MAE has an important collection of archeological artifacts produced by cultures that developed around the Mediterranean Sea and the Middle East, covering categories as subsistence, economic organization, technology related to the elaboration of artifacts, religion and funerary rites, daily life, and material production in general.
 Civilizations such as the Egyptian, Greek, Etruscan, Roman, Mesopotamian are represented.
 It is one of the most significant collections of this nature in Latin America.

 The Egyptian archeology collection was formed by acquisitions made by the University of São Paulo with the support of FAPESP and by donations.
 A highlight is the collection of 36 objects that belonged to Vera Bezzi Guida, acquired in 1976, composed mainly by shabtis, one in wood covered with black resin, probably from the tomb of the pharaoh Seti I, besides amulets, bronze statuettes of deities and a canopic jar with a lid in the shape of a human head.
 Another important group is composed of 27 objects that belonged to Hermann Tapajós Hipp, including scarabs, amulets, ushabtis, and an important embossed fragment with a female face, representing Princess Meketaton, one of the daughters of Pharaoh Akhenaten, from the royal tomb of Amarna.
 In the Vera Maluf collection, a cartonnage mask and a mummified falcon from the Roman Period stand out.
 The Egyptian collection of the Paulista Museum consists of approximately 50 objects such as amulets, ushabtis, faience, bronze statuettes representing animals and terracota.
 Also noteworthy is a polychrome wooden skiff lid from the XXII Dynasty.

-From the Mesopotamian cultures (Sumer, Akkadian, Assyrian, and Babylonian) the museum preserves a set of clay and stone tablets with cuneiform writing, the oldest dating from the IV millennium and the most recent from the I millennium B.C., as well as seals and cyllinder seals, used in palace administration and in the Mesopotamian documentary record.
+From the Mesopotamian cultures (Sumer, Akkadian, Assyrian, and Babylonian) the museum preserves a set of clay and stone tablets with cuneiform writing, the oldest dating from the IV millennium and the most recent from the I millennium B.C., as well as seals and cylinder seals, used in palace administration and in the Mesopotamian documentary record.

 The Greco-Roman collection is composed of lithic artifacts, ceramics, metal objects, coins, terracotta statuary, marble, and other materials.
 The vast collection of Greek, Italic, Etruscan, Campanian, Carthaginian, and Roman ceramics, of great artistic and documentary value, stands out.
 The collection of terracotta statuettes includes several specimens from Tangier and other pieces from the Greek colonies in Italy and Sicily, with an outstanding piece from the 6th century B.C., from Selinunte.
 The collection of bronze artifacts (vessels, weapons, armor, etc.) includes pieces from Archaic Greece and other Roman pieces.
 Also noteworthy are the collections of ancient glassware and isolated specimens of large statuary.